bitua79/ESP-projects/README.md

 # ESP Projects Repository
 This repository contains multiple ESP-based projects, each designed to showcase specific functionalities such as integration with ThingsBoard, UART communication for LED control, and RFID handling.
+These codes were developed as part of our IoT course projects.

 ## Projects